A collaborative toy for elephants in captivity

 Exploratory theoretical research through readings and discussion.

-Field research at the Elephant Sanctuary in Hohenwald, TN.
+Field research at the Elephant Sanctuary.

 Presentations by researchers and santuary staff in elephant cognition, livelihood and habitat.